MiWay: Bus rapid transit

+Rider Experience

 Accessibility

 MiWay operates low-floor, wheelchair-accessible buses.
 The last high-floor bus was retired on December 1, 2011.
 A separate transit service for the disabled called Transhelp is operated by the Peel Regional Municipality.

 Schedules

 Mississauga Transit's paper "Ride Schedules" were discontinued in 2004.
 From 2005 onward, all timetables were only available from the system's website.

-MiWay provides up-to-date bus schedules via their CityLink telephone service.
-In November 2005 MiWay inaugurated a schedule finder on their website, called Click 'n Ride, with information specific to each bus stop.
+Schedules and trip planning are available via Triplinx, a Metrolinx-provided tool for transit services in the GTHA.